-- 1) The underlying clays are moderately plastic to highly plastic.
-Structures or pavements supported on or within these soils will be subjected to potential vertical movements on the order of 3 to 4 1⁄2 inches. - 2) The strengths of the underlying soils are adequate to support the proposed new pavements. - 3) Based on the stratigraphy observed at this site, the final street subgrade is anticipated to be in the clay subgrades.
+- 1) The underlying soils at the site are moderately plastic to highly plastic.
+Structures supported on or within these soils will be subjected to potential vertical movements on the order of 1 to 4 inches. - 2) The strengths of the underlying soils are adequate to support the proposed new streets. - 3) Based on the stratigraphy observed at this site.
+The final street subgrade is anticipated to be in the clay or marl / limestone subgrades.
 The final street subgrade should be verified by InTEC at the time of construction. - 4) Ground water was not encountered in the test pits at the time of excavation.